Data Encryption Comparison between HANA 1.0 and HANA 2.0

 Once changes to data are moved from memory to disk, the relevant pages are automatically encrypted during the write operation.
 These pages are encrypted by using a 256-bit “page encryption key”.
 From a security point of view this page encryption key (and encryption keys in general) should be renewed periodically.

-Both SAP HANA 1.0 and SAP HANA 2.0 do not support the encryption of database traces and data backups: For encrypting data backups a suitable third-party tool must be used with the backint interface.
+Both SAP HANA 1.0 and SAP HANA 2.0 do not support the encryption of database traces.
+In addition, SAP HANA 1.0 and SAP HANA 2.0 SPS 00 do not support the encryption of data backups (supported with SAP HANA 2.0 SPS 01): For encrypting data backups a suitable third-party tool must be used with the backint interface.
 Same applies to the database trace, which are not encrypted either.
 A general recommendation is to avoid large tracing files on OS level.

 Differences between SAP HANA 1.0 and SAP HANA 2.0:

-Finally, HANA 2.0 redo log encryption is possible.
+Finally, Since SAP HANA 2.0 SPS 00 redo log encryption is possible.
 Once it is activated log entries are encrypted using an 256-bit long root key.
-Consider that this key is another key than for data volume encryption and must be maintained separately.
+Consider that this encryption key is another key than for data volume encryption and must be maintained separately.

-There is the possibility/need to backup the encryption root keys with HANA 2.0 e.g. for redo log encryption.
-In a disaster scenario, it may be necessary to provide this root key backup for recovery.
-Having lost the root key backup may lead to an unrecoverable situation.
-Therefore, performing a root key backup is highly recommended.
-As a consequence, each time changing the root key requires a new root key backup.
+There is the possibility/need to backup the encryption root keys with HANA 2.0 e.g. for redo log encryption (since SPS 00), backup encryption (since SPS 01).
+In a disaster scenario, it may be necessary to provide these encryption root key backups for recovery.
+Having lost the encryption root key backups may lead to an unrecoverable situation.
+Therefore, performing an encryption root key backup is highly recommended.
+As a consequence, each time changing an encryption root key requires a new root key backup.
 In addition, the root key backup is secured by a password.
 This password must be set before the actual root key backup is performed.